lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 You can find the complete source code for this chapter [here](../../booksamples/chapter-01).

-When posting source code, we wil use `...` to state that there is code above or below the fragment code in a class or in a method.
+When posting source code, we will use `...` to state that there is code above or below the fragment code in a class or in a method.

 ## Main class